tarantool/doc/doc/book/box/atomic/txn_mode_mvcc.rst

         if_not_exists = true
     })

-Connect to the instance and execute a transaction with yield inside:
+Connect to the instance:

 ..  code-block:: connect

     tarantooctl connect 127.0.0.1:3301

-Then try to run the following command:
+Then try to execute the transaction with yield inside:

 ..  code-block:: box_atomic